Predicates

 Object::predicate_property(Predicate, non_terminal(Name//Args)).

-Usually, the non-terminal and the corresponding predicate share the same functor but users should not rely on this always being true.
+Usually, the non-terminal and the corresponding predicate share the same functor, but users should not rely on this always being true.

 Calling Prolog predicates